Device-independent randomness expansion against quantum side information: System characterization

 \subsection{Determination of single photon efficiency}

 We define the single photon heralding efficiency as $\eta_A=C/N_B$ and $\eta_B=C/N_A$ for Alice and Bob, in which two-photon coincidence events $C$ and single photon detection events for Alice $N_A$ and Bob $N_B$ are measured in the experiment.
-The heralding efficiency is listed in Tab.~\ref{tab:OptEffAB}, where $\eta^{\mathrm{sc}}$ is the efficiency of coupling entangled photons into single mode optical fibre, $\eta^{\mathrm{so}}$ the optical efficiency due to limited transmittance of optical elements in the source, $\eta^{\mathrm{fibre}}$ the transmittance of fibre linking source to measurement station, $\eta^{\mathrm{m}}$ the efficiency for light passing through the measurement station, and $\eta^{\mathrm{det}}$ the single photon detector efficiency.
-The heralding efficiency and the transmittance of individual optical elements are listed in Tab.~\ref{tab:OptEffAB}, where $\eta^{\mathrm{so}}$, $\eta^{\mathrm{fibre}}$, $\eta^{\mathrm{m}}$, $\eta^{\mathrm{det}}$ can be measured with classical light beams and NIST-traceable power meters.
+The heralding efficiency is listed in Table~\ref{tab:OptEffAB}, where $\eta^{\mathrm{sc}}$ is the efficiency of coupling entangled photons into single mode optical fibre, $\eta^{\mathrm{so}}$ the optical efficiency due to limited transmittance of optical elements in the source, $\eta^{\mathrm{fibre}}$ the transmittance of fibre linking source to measurement station, $\eta^{\mathrm{m}}$ the efficiency for light passing through the measurement station, and $\eta^{\mathrm{det}}$ the single photon detector efficiency.
+The heralding efficiency and the transmittance of individual optical elements are listed in Table~\ref{tab:OptEffAB}, where $\eta^{\mathrm{so}}$, $\eta^{\mathrm{fibre}}$, $\eta^{\mathrm{m}}$, $\eta^{\mathrm{det}}$ can be measured with classical light beams and NIST-traceable power meters, and $\eta^{\mathrm{fibre}}$, $\eta^{\mathrm{m}}$ only exist in the case of the space-like separated setup.